Galion History Corner: Galion Gets Its New Depot

 By Thomas Palmer

-With Saturday being Depot Day, with festivities centered around the venerable Big Four Depot on Washington Street, the Depot seemed to be a natural topic for today’s Galion History Corner.
+With next Saturday being Depot Day, with festivities centered around the venerable Big Four Depot on Washington Street, we are re-sharing the post below here on Galion History Corner.

 The city of Galion was full of pent up excitement as Christmas came and went in December 1900.
 The reason?
 As the periodical Railroad Age shared, Galion was seeing the opening of its new $20,000 railroad depot, a building which measured 124 by 52 feet in size.